ph0rque/SynMax/tasks/prd-tasks.md

 ## 9a) Artifact retention & config
 Subtasks:
-- [ ] 9a.1 Verify `RUNS_RETENTION` env is enforced; document in README and ensure pruning occurs after each run.
+- [x] 9a.1 Verify `RUNS_RETENTION` env is enforced; document in README and ensure pruning occurs after each run. (already enforced in Reporter)

 ## 10) README & examples
 Subtasks: